10-3-pursuit/project-startup-challenge-pitch/readme.md

 \*\*\* Note: Based on feasibility and uniqueness the instructors may choose against the vote.

-## You should follow the process below, as before, to arrive at the two problems you are pitching to solve.
+## You should follow the process below to discover and choose two ideas you will be pitching .

 ### Phase 1: Problem Identification & Research